TUDelft-CITG/MORE-lecture-notes/book/SEJ/Introduction.md

 Some examples of application of the Classical method are the assessment of reservoir performance[^3], the reconstruction of historical records of water levels in a river[^4] or the estimation of the probabilities of failure of dikes for the Dutch part of the Rhine River[^5].

- is applied here to elicit and combine experts' opinions based on empirical control.
-In Cooke's method, each expert provides uncertainty estimates for each question through some percentiles, typically 5\%, 50\% and 95\%.
-The expert provides those estimates for two types of questions: (1) calibration or seed questions, and (2) questions of interest.
-Calibration questions are those for which data exists and are, thus, used by the analysts to calibrate the experts.
-The questions of interests are those that actually want to be elicited.

 [^1]: Cooke, R. (1991).
 Experts in uncertainty: Opinion and subjective probability in science.
 Oxford University Press.
 [^2]: Cooke, R. M. and Goossens, L. L. H. J. (2008).
 TU Delft expert judgment data base.
 Reliability Engineering